Master of Arts in Teaching Elementary Education

 Students may take a course at another institution after being accepted to a master’s program and that course can count towards the student’s degree requirements, but the student must make the request one semester in advance and meet with his/her faculty advisor for approval.
 Once the advisor approves, the request will be forwarded to the program director for final approval.
 Grades of B and higher will be accepted.
 No pass/satisfactory grades or field hours will be accepted.

 Completion of a Program of Study

 As soon as possible after acceptance into the program and before enrolling in courses, an appointment must be made with an advisor to complete a Program of Study form.
 The process for filing an acceptable Program of Study is not completed until all copies of the form, with required signatures, have been filed with the Graduate School.
 The Program of Study is not official until the candidate is admitted as a degree-seeking student.
 Failure to meet the deadline for filing an acceptable Program of Study may result in a delay in graduation or loss of program credits.

 All academic work that has been completed, as well as that which is proposed for satisfying degree requirements, must be included in the Program of Study at the time of submission.
 Students may make changes of up to two courses in the Program of Study that are necessitated by enrollment problems or other circumstances by completing a Request for Change form.
 This form must be endorsed by the advisor, department chair, and the program director.
 More extensive changes may be accomplished by filing a new Program of Study marked "revised plan."

-After the Program of Study is completed, the student meets with the advisor over the course of the program for scheduling and program planning to ensure timely completion of program requirements.
+After the Program of Study is completed with the assigned faculty advisor, it is the student’s responsibility to meet with the advisor for scheduling and planning purposes to ensure timely completion of program requirements.